arucard21/SAML2WebSSOTest-SP/README.md

 They should be used as follows:

 - `INFORMATION`: This status level is used when nothing can be said about the status of the test.
 It allows you to return a neutral status, which might sometimes be required.
-- OK: This status level is used when the test is successful.
+- `OK`: This status level is used when the test is successful.
-- `WARNING`: This status level is used when a test failed, but the failure does not mean incompliance with the specification.
+- `WARNING`: This status level is used when a test failed, but the failure does not mean non-compliance with the specification.
 This occurs when testing the recommendations of a specification instead of its requirements.
-- `ERROR`: This status level is used when a test failed and its failure indicates incompliance with the specification.
+- `ERROR`: This status level is used when a test failed and its failure indicates non-compliance with the specification.

 The values `UNKNOWN` and `CRITICAL` should not be used in the test cases.
 UNKNOWN is a fallback status, which should never be used, and CRITICAL is used to show that the test itself failed, whenever possible (exceptions can and most likely will still be thrown)